modafarshouha/ai-act-assistant/README.md

   previous question.
 - Ollama is wired up but not benchmarked.
 The latency figures above are for the deterministic provider; with a real model, generation dominates.
-- The image is 1.91 GB.
-Most of that is the Python base plus Streamlit, FAISS and ONNX Runtime, with the two models adding about 220 MB.
-Trimming it means dropping Streamlit from the runtime stage and serving the UI separately.

 ## Copyright and Legal Notices